As seen in:

 5. Prove you really want this job

-- Show you’re interested in the job.
+- Show you’re interested in this job with this company.

 - To do it, share something you like about the company.

-- This step proves you’ll work hard.
+- This step proves you’ll be committed and hard working.

 Did you know?
 The fastest-growing careers are in green energy, healthcare, and information security.
 That’s according to U.S. Bureau of Labor Statistics data.

-- Ask for a meeting or call.
+- Ask for a meeting or call to discuss the role further.

 Read more: The Best Cover Letter Endings